nerosnm/pomocop/README.md

 # Pomocop

-Pomocop is a Discord tomato timer bot that aims to be robust and user-friendly.
+Pomocop is a Discord tomato timer bot that aims to be robust, while also displaying the signature people-skills common to law enforcement officers, VC-backed techbros and everyone's least favourite teachers.

 ## Usage